googlearchive/sample-media-pwa/README.md

 Finally, with that done you should be able to run: `npm run dev`.

-Fair warning, though: the videos (which can only be described as huge) are not included in the repo, so again you'll need to make some placeholder content for those.
+The videosare not included in the repo, but rather are served from a Google Cloud Storage bucket.
+They are served with CORS headers, meaning that you will need to run the local copy of the server at port 8080.